lamhq/tech-notes/pages/devops/aws/app-integration/api-gateway/access-control.md

 ## Overview

-There are several mechanisms for controlling and managing access to an API:
+There are several mechanisms for controlling access to an API:

-- Resource-based policies.
+- IAM Roles and Policies: useful for internal application
-- Standard IAM Roles and Policies (identity-based policies).
+- Cognito User Pools: identity for external users
-- IAM Tags.
+- Lambda authorizers: custom logic
-- Endpoint policies for interface VPC endpoints.
+- Resource-based policies
-- Lambda authorizers.
+- IAM Tags
-- Amazon Cognito user pools.
+- Endpoint policies for interface VPC endpoints
 - STS credentials